KusionStack/kusionstack.io/docs/karpor/3-user-guide/3-insight/3-summary.md

 title: Summary
 ---

-In this section, we will learn about the `summary card` on the karpor insight page, which are used to quickly view and understand various statistics for the current resource group/resource.
+In this section, we will learn about the `summary card` on the Karpor insight page, which are used to quickly view and understand key metrics for the current resource group or resource.

 Under different resource groups, the content displayed by the `summary card` may also vary.